survivejs/audio-katas/katas/kata-02.md

 1. Add a window with controls to start and stop playback
 2. Attach a Web Audio based sine wave oscillator to the controls so that it plays when you click start and stops when you click stop
+3. Add a volume control
-3. Add controls to adjust primary parameters that define a waveform
+4. Add controls to adjust primary parameters that define a waveform
-4. Add a way to select between a couple of different waveform types
+5. Add a way to select between a couple of different waveform types
-5. Optional - Add a window for displaying and debugging application state
+6. Optional - Add a window for displaying and debugging application state
-6. Optional - Add a way to save oscillators
+7. Optional - Add a way to save oscillators
-7. Optional - Add a way to duplicate oscillators and play multiple at once
+8. Optional - Add a way to duplicate oscillators and play multiple at once
-8. Optional - Visualize oscillation in a separate window
+9. Optional - Visualize oscillation in a separate window
-9. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters of a waveform using a single control.
+10. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters of a waveform using a single control.
 A 2D slider is a good choice for this.

 ## Reference